yangfangs/physpetools/docs/docs/tutorial.md

 # PhySpeTree Tutorial

-## Auto bulid Tree of life
+## Automatically reconstruct Tree of Life

 The tree of life always used to describe the relations between organisms are living and extinct.
-Here we reconstruct tree of life tree, which contain 191 organisms.
-We use two way auto reconstruct phylogenetic tree.
-One way is use highly conserved protein and another way is use 16s SSU RNA to reconstruct phylogenetic tree.
+Here we reconstruct tree of life, which contain 191 organisms.
+We use two method automatically reconstruct phylogenetic tree.
+One way is use highly conserved protein method and another way is use 16S SSU rRNA to reconstruct Tree of Life.

 ### Auto build Tree of life by highly conserved protein